unjs/nitro/README.md

 #### `node`

-Specify either build is used for Node.js or not.
-If set to `false`, Nitro tried to mock Node.js dependencies using [unjs/unenv](https://github.com/unjs/unenv) and adjust it's behavior.
+Specify whether the build is used for Node.js or not.
+If set to `false`, nitro tried to mock Node.js dependencies using [unjs/unenv](https://github.com/unjs/unenv) and adjust its behavior.

 #### `analyze`